apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 `defaultInjectionStrategy = DefaultInjectionStrategy.OPTIONAL` parameters are only evaluated when using the `defaultInjectionStrategy = DefaultInjectionStrategy.REQUIRED` (which is the default), `injectionStrategy=InjectionStrategy.REQUIRED` parameters only if using `defaultInjectionStrategy = DefaultInjectionStrategy.OPTIONAL`.

-## Via
-In some cases, a different object should be used as the adaptable instead of the original adaptable.
-This can be done using the `via` parameter.
-By default, this can be done using a JavaBean property of the adaptable:

-	::java
-	@Model(adaptables=SlingHttpServletRequest.class)
-	public interface MyModel {

-	    // will return request.getResource().getValueMap().get("propertyName", String.class)
-	    @ValueMapValue(via="resource")
-	    String getPropertyName();
-	}

-A different strategy can be used to define the adaptable by specifying a `type` attribute:

-    ::java
-    @Model(adaptables=Resource.class)
-    public interface MyModel {

-		// will return resource.getChild("jcr:content").getValueMap().get("propertyName", String.class)
-        @Inject @Via(value = "jcr:content", type = ChildResource.class)
-        String getPropertyName();

-    }

-See the [Via Types](#via-types-since-api-134implementation-140) section below for details on the included types for `@Via`.

 ## Names